anfieldeire/Selenium/README.md

-## Selenium Test Script Written in Python for Testing in Servicenow
+## Selenium Test Script Written in Python for Testing in Servicenow Using UnitTest
 * Automation Script to create an Incident in Servicenow
 * Browser: Firefox
 * Python version tested in: 3.6